junobuild/docs/docs/comparison/vs-railway.md

 - Predictable, usage-based operating costs
 - An open platform that gives you independence

-Then **Juno is a powerful Railway alternative** — all the developer convenience, without handing your app to someone else’s platform.
+Then **Juno is a powerful Railway alternative** — all the developer convenience, without handing your app to someone else's platform.

 ---